Impact of dark matter spikes on the merger rates of Primordial Black Holes

 In this paper, then, we consider PBH binaries with DM spikes having a wide range of PBH masses and estimate their merger rates by extending the approach of Ref.~\cite{Kavanagh:2018ggo}.
 The simultaneous evolution of PBHs and DM spikes in the binaries can be a complex problem in full generality~\cite{Kavanagh:2020cfn,Coogan:2021uqv,Cole:2022ucw}.
 We therefore calculate the merger rates of these binaries assuming that either the DM spikes are completely evaporated before the merger (as in Ref.~\cite{Kavanagh:2018ggo}) or that they remain static until the merger.
 These assumptions provide a starting point for understanding how DM spikes affect the orbital properties and evolution of unequal-mass PBH binaries.
 We compare our results with the merger rates reported by LVK in GWTC-3, in order to derive approximate constraints on the abundance of PBHs in dark matter $f_\mathrm{pbh}$.

 The paper is organized in the following manner.
 In Sec.~\ref{sec:Formation of DM spikes around PBHs}, we review the accretion process of DM spikes around isolated PBHs by closely following the formalism of Ref.~\cite{Adamek:2019gns}.
+In this section, which can be skipped by the expert reader, we describe the density profile of dark matter spikes expected around PBHs.
 Then, in Sec.~\ref{sec:Formation of PBH Binaries}, we describe the formation mechanism of PBH binaries with and without DM spikes taking into account the impact of DM spikes.